 If the search engines see that your link velocity is going up and down because you’re buying link packages and getting 5,000 links one day and then none the rest of the month, it’s going to look very suspicious.

-As of May 2013, Matt Cutts, head of the Google web spam team, said Google is working diligently to deny the value of link spam.
-According to Cutts, they are working on ways to “go upstream” and deny the value of spam links.
+Google is working diligently to deny the value of link spam.
+They are working on ways to “go upstream” and deny the value of spam links.
 They are also using new and different ways of performing link analysis to uncover these link schemes.

 While some methods of link spam may still work today, it’s obvious from Cutts’ comments that Google is working diligently to remove any benefit.
 Some of these changes will come about in the new version of Penguin (2.0) which will be released “within the next few weeks” according to Cutts.